pixl8/docker-commandbox-lite/README.md

 ## Overview

 This image is nothing more than Alpine linux with OpenJDK 11 and Commandbox Lite.
-It's intended purpose is as a base image to run basic box commands for workflows such as Github Actions. e.g.
+Its intended purpose is as a base image to run basic box commands for workflows such as Github Actions. e.g.

 * Publish a package
 * Install dependencies